wagtail/wagtail/docs/getting_started/tutorial.md

 ### Images

-Let\'s add the ability to attach an image gallery to our blog posts.
-While it\'s possible to simply insert images into the `body` rich text field, there are several advantages to setting up our gallery images as a new dedicated object type within the database - this way, you have full control of the layout and styling of the images on the template, rather than having to lay them out in a particular way within the rich text field.
+Let's add the ability to attach an image gallery to our blog posts.
+While it's possible to simply insert images into the `body` rich text field, there are several advantages to setting up our gallery images as a new dedicated object type within the database - this way, you have full control of the layout and styling of the images on the template, rather than having to lay them out in a particular way within the rich text field.
 It also makes it possible for the images to be used elsewhere, independently of the blog text - for example, displaying a thumbnail on the blog index page.

 Add a new `BlogPageGalleryImage` model to `models.py`: